pschool-in/curriculum/content/reading/small-reading.md

 The *closest (close)* big city is an hour’s drive away.
 Raj *looks (look)* forward to going to the city because when they drive through the countryside they almost always see cattles.
 Raj *loves (love)* cattles.
-A baby is called a calf, a mother is called a cow, and a father is called a bull.
+A baby is called a calf, female is called a cow, and male is called an ox.
 A group of *cattles (cattle)* is called a herd.
 It is an amazing sight for Raj!
 He knows that cattles are sound and quiet animals and *graze (grazes)* on grass.
-Raj also *knows (know)* that cows are sacred animals as per Hinduism.
+Raj also *knows (know)* that cows are sacred animals in India.
-The religion raises the status of Mother to the level of Goddess by accepting *cows (cow)* as mothers.
 ```